| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 6. Proving local voltage regulation.

-Energy storage adjacent to load sites serves three other additional important functions:
+Energy storage at load sites serves several other additional important functions:

 1. Filtering out random short term variations in load power input;